polterguy/phosphorusfive-dox/chapter-19.md

 Then, finally, at line 351,is is ready to send the email, after having first saved the entire MIME **[envelope]** into our MySQL database, by invoking our _"save-envelope.hl"_ file.

-Notice, our _"send-email.hl"_ file, returns either boolean true or false,depending upon whether or not the email was in fact sent or not.
+Notice, our _"send-email.hl"_ file, returns either boolean true or false, depending upon whether or not the email was in fact sent or not.
 If it needs to display a warning to the user, about that email couldn't be encrypted, it will return false, otherwise it will return true.

 This return value, is referenced at line 68, in the file _"send.hl"_.